Unleash/unleash-client-python/docs/customcache.rst

 #######################################

 - Create a custom cache object by sub-classing the BaseCache object.
 - Overwrite all the methods from the base class.
+You can also add custom bootstraping methods!

 .. code-block:: python